Zone 2 Cardio Explained: How to Train by Heart Rate for Better Endurance

 A person looking at their workout app on their phone and watch.

-Beginners especially should spend an even greater portion of their initial training at a lower intensity like Zone 2 aerobic exercise while the body begins to make cardiovascular adaptations.
+As a running coach, I recommend you do around 80% of your weekly running volume in zone 2 cardio.
+Beginners, especially, should spend an even greater portion of their initial training at a lower intensity while the body adapts.

-Despite the fact that zone 2 runs usually feel super easy and slow, even elite athletes like Rich Roll spend most of their training time in the zone 2 intensity level!
+Despite the fact that zone 2 runs usually feel super easy and slow, even elite athletes like Rich Roll spend most of their training time in zone 2.

-For more heart rate training advice, check out this next guide:
+For more heart rate training advice, check out our next guide:

 References